Manil Mendis

-Rear Admiral Manil Mendis was a Sri Lankan naval officer.
+Rear Admiral Manil Mendis was a Sri Lankan admiral.
 He is the former director of naval training and former commander of the Southern Naval Area.
 He was promoted to the rank of rear admiral in 2015, after a committee appointed by Maithripala Sirisena, the president of Sri Lanka found that he was politically victimized in 2010.

 Educated at the Royal College Colombo, he joined the Sri Lanka Navy as an officer cadet in the executive branch, graduated top of his batch in officer training as a midshipman at the Naval & Maritime Academy, and completed his training at Britannia Royal Naval College after which he was commissioned as a sub-lieutenant.
 He thereafter complete the Sub Lieutenant Technical Course in the Indian Navy in 1982 and the Long Navigation & Direction Course in the Pakistan Navy in 1985.
 In 1992, he attended the Defence Services Staff College in Wellington, India gaining the psc qualification and a Masters in Defence Studies, from the University of Madras.

 He held several postings that included Deputy Area Commander of South, North, West & East; Commandant, Naval & Maritime Academy; Director Naval Administration and Welfare and Flag Officer Commanding Naval Fleet.
 Reaching the rank of commodore, he was appointed to the post of director of naval training, after which he was appointed commander of the Southern Naval Area.